The best colorful places to visit in Kaohsiung

 Pier 2 Art Centre

 The Pier 2 Art Centre is the best place to catch leading indoor and outdoor art exhibitions in Taiwan.
-These formerly abandoned harbor warehouses are today home to cool sculptures, interactive exhibitions, museums, galleries and some pretty neat art installations.
-Be sure not to miss it!
+These formerly abandoned harbor warehouses are today home to cool sculptures, interactive exhibitions, museums, galleries, and some pretty neat art installations.
+Be sure not to miss it on your hunt for the best places to visit in Kaohsiung!

 The closest MRT station to the Pier 2 Art Centre is the Yanchengpu Station (Orange Line).
 Alternatively, you could also go to the very last stop on the Orange Line, Sizihwan Station.
 From there, enjoy a leisurely stroll through the Hamasen Railway Culture Park before reaching the warehouses.